 In our EYFS at Mossley C of E Primary School we have two classes with thirty children in each class.
-The children are organised into the two classes according to their birth date with one class having the older children and the other class containing the younger children.
 The children are 4-5 years old and attend full-time (unless reduced hours have been agreed) from 8.50am until 3.30pm.
-We have 2 full-time teachers and 2 full-time teaching assistants in EYFS and the children are taught in classes or mixed groups depending on the area of the curriculum.
+We have 2 full-time teachers, 2 full-time teaching assistants and 1 part-time T.A in EYFS and the children are taught in classes or mixed groups depending on the area of the curriculum.
 For indoor and outdoor continuous provision the children are encouraged to work across all areas.